eingruenesbeb/Yolo/README.md

 ### 2.4 `ban_message.txt`
 This is, where you can customize the ban message, players see, when they are dead.

+### 2.5 Text replacements
+Every message, that gets sent by the Plugin can use the following replacements:
+- `%player_name%` - The name of the affected player
+- `%totem_uses%` - The amount of totems the subject player of the message has used.
+- `%death_message%` - The death message, if the player has died. (only available in messages, sent upon a player's death.)
+- `%version%` - The current version of the plugin.

 ## 3. Permissions

 One permission is `yolo.exempt`, which excludes any players having it from the plugin's effects.
 There are also two